-The Picozzi collection comes from the expedition in Egypt and Nubia sponsored by Leopold II in the 1800s.
-This group of artefacts includes the interesting so-called “roselliniani” mementoes, like some pages that illustrate the history and monuments of Egypt.
-The collection formed following a donation by Monica Benvenuti is also worth mentioning, which added to the collection bronze tools belonging to some sovereigns.
+The “Picozzi” collection comes from the expedition in Egypt and Nubia sponsored by Leopold II in the 1800s.
+This group of artefacts includes the so-called “roselliniani mementoes”, some pages that illustrate the history and monuments of Egypt.
+The collection follows a later donation by Monica Benvenuti, which added bronze tools of some sovereigns.

-The Breccia archive is just as important, which brings together writings by the esteemed archeologist, constituting a detailed narration of important discoveries in the Nile Valley.
+The “Breccia” archive brings together writings by the archeologist, constituting a detailed narration of important discoveries in the Nile Valley.